Bhagavad Gita: Classical Bhashya (commentaries)

-Bhagavad Gita integrates various schools of thought, notably Vedanta, Samkhya and Yoga, and other theistic ideas.
-It remains a popular text for commentators belonging to various philosophical schools.
-However, its composite nature also leads to varying interpretations of the text and historic scholars have written bhashya (commentaries) on it.
+Bhagavad Gita integrates various schools of thought, notably Vedanta, Samkhya and Yoga, and other theistic ideas, but its composite nature also leads to varying interpretations of the text and scholars have written bhashya (commentaries) on it.

+Many "classical and modern Hindu" intellectuals have written commentaries on the Gita.
 According to Mysore Hiriyanna, the Gita is "one of the hardest books to interpret, which accounts for the numerous commentaries on it—each differing from the rest in one essential point or the other".

-According to Richard Davis, the Gita has attracted much scholarly interest in Indian history and some 227 commentaries have survived in the Sanskrit language alone.
+The Gita has attracted much scholarly interest in Indian history and some 227 commentaries have survived in the Sanskrit language alone.
 It has also attracted commentaries in regional vernacular languages for centuries, such as the one by Sant Dnyaneshwar in Marathi (13th century).